gsqlcmd allows synchronizing data across databases on different database server platforms.

 To replicate deleting rows, you need to have data about the deletion.

-A simple approach is to create a single table that contains the deleted identifiers and to add triggers that save such identifiers in the delete operations.
+A simple approach is to create a single table containing the deleted identifiers and add triggers that save such identifiers in the delete operations.

 Here is a sample table that contains the deleted identifiers: